San Francisco Family Attractions

 Twin Peaks

-DESCRIPTION: Native-Americans believed these peaks were formed when the Great Spirit separated a quarreling couple.
+DESCRIPTION: Native Americans believed these peaks were formed when the Great Spirit separated a quarreling couple.
 Spanish explorers named them “Breasts of the Indian Maiden.”
-After your vehicle makes several hairpin turns up the 850-foot climb to the peaks, get 360 degree postcard views and photos to brag about for a life time.
+After your vehicle makes several hairpin turns up the 850-foot climb to the peaks, get 360-degree postcard views and photos to brag about for a lifetime.
 Its a favorite of date couples.
-On the warmest days its difficult to find a parking spot.
+On the warmest days, it’s difficult to find a parking spot.
 Always bring a sweater or jacket since the winds are chilly, even in Summer.

 ADDRESS: Twin Peaks Blvd, San Francisco MAP